drips-network/docs/docs/using-drips/setting-up-benefits.md

 - In step 4 when entering parameters:

   - For the token contract address, you will need to use the contract address specific to your Community.
-  You can find this by navigating to your drips Community page in the web app and looking for the address after the "/" at the end of the URL
+  You can find this by navigating to your drips Community page in the web app and finding the address after the "/" at the end of the URL
 </br>
 ![Find Contract Address][s3]